OXYGEN FOR HOME OZONE TREATMENTS

 Concentrators take in the ambient air which is made out of around 78% nitrogen and 21% oxygen, put it through filters and a compressor and out comes a gas mix of around 95% (+/-) oxygen, some argon, nitrogen and CO2.

-Most concentrators produce O2 flows between 0 and 5 liters per minute which are too high for ozone therapy.
+Most concentrators produce O2 flows between 0 and 5 liters per minute which is too high for ozone therapy.
 Ozone applications require extremely low flows between 1/32 to max 1/2 liter per minute.
 Concentrators with low flows are more difficult to find and often cost more than concentrators with higher flows.

 An external low flow regulator can be attached to a high flow oxygen machine, and so “remodeled” into a low flow concentrator.